gkgaurav31/gkgaurav31.github.io/_posts/2023-02-28-walls-and-gates.md

         Queue<Pair> q = new LinkedList<>();

         //add all cells with value 0 (which represent the gates) to the queue
-        //we will use multi-source BFS to check the distance or other reachable cells for(int i=0; i<n; i++){
+        //we will use multi-source BFS to check the distance of other reachable cells for(int i=0; i<n; i++){
             for(int j=0; j<m; j++){
                 if(rooms[i][j] == 0) q.add(new Pair(i, j));